Publications on Horticulture

 Roses are one of the most popular plants among Georgia gardeners even though growing roses in the southern climate can be challenging.
 Knowing which rose varieties to choose is the key to success.
 This publication discusses selection and techniques for growing roses in Georgia.
 Published on Jun 30, 2014.

 These checklists can be used to introduce new landscape workers to safe work practices.
 They ensure that job safety training includes safety instruction.
 Included are sections on general safety precautions, equipment safety, lawn mower safety and pesticide safety.
 Published on Mar 31, 2017.

 Safety for Hispanic Landscape Workers

-Hispanic workers predominate in Georgia’s urban agriculture industry, comprising almost three-fourths of the workforce.
+Hispanic workers predominate in Georgia's urban agriculture industry, comprising almost three-fourths of the workforce.
 Employers must ensure comprehension and safety compliance, address language barriers to create a safe workplace, use physical demonstrations, diagrams, bilingual materials and, if available, an interpreter.
-Published on Nov 30, 2011.
+This publication covers general precautions, equipment safety, pesticide safety and other information that is necessary for keeping employees safe.
+It is also available in Spanish.
+Published on Nov 30, 2014.

 Selecting and Growing Azaleas

 Azaleas' vivid colors, profusion of flowers and adaptability to a wide range of soils and climates make them one of the most popular flowering shrubs in Georgia.
 Although most people associate azaleas with spring, there are several that bloom in summer and fall.
 By carefully selecting plants, you can have azaleas blooming at least eight months of the year.
 Published on Aug 31, 2016.